Gaussian superpositions for bosonic encodings

 Several extensions are immediate.
-First, the same reduction applies to \emph{larger} branch manifolds ($D>2$), enabling systematic benchmarking of qudit encodings built from Gaussian orbits and truncated grid superpositions.
-Second, in bipartite and multipartite settings, the approach naturally imports DV entanglement and correlation diagnostics (PPT tests, negativities, mutual informations, hypothesis-testing quantities) into bosonic platforms, provided the relevant reduced state is supported on a finite Gaussian manifold.
-Third, the formalism suggests an efficient interface between experimentally controlled CV parameters and finite-dimensional descriptors, which can be exploited for variational design and learning of bosonic encodings: optimization can be carried out on the finite effective object while the physical implementation is specified by Gaussian branch data, avoiding truncation-induced artifacts.
+First, larger branch manifolds ($D>2$) allow systematic benchmarking of qudit encodings built from Gaussian orbits and truncated grid superpositions.
+Second, the finite density matrix provides a natural interface for importing discrete-variable information measures into bosonic platforms, including mutual information, distinguishability measures, hypothesis-testing quantities, and Fisher information.
+Third, it suggests an efficient route for CV variational design \cite{stornati2024variational}: optimization can be carried out on the finite effective object while the physical implementation is specified by Gaussian branch data.

+There are also clear boundaries to the construction.
+It is exact only as long as the state remains in the chosen finite branch manifold; generic unitaries and noise channels need not preserve this support unless the branch set is enlarged or the channel has a compatible finite-branch action.
+Likewise, the finite PPT test above applies when the logical branch manifold factorizes across the chosen bipartition.
+For arbitrary mode cuts, phase-space partial transposition generally does not preserve the finite branch support, so the full physical PPT spectrum is not fixed by the logical density matrix alone.
+Understanding when phase-space operations close on a finite Gaussian-branch operator span is an interesting direction for future work.

-Overall, the finite-manifold mapping provides a practical bridge between experimentally natural CV branch structures and the mature algorithmic language of discrete-variable quantum information, offering a scalable route to characterize, compare, and ultimately engineer non-Gaussian bosonic encodings in regimes inaccessible to Fock-space truncation methods.
+Overall, the finite Gaussian-branch density matrix provides a practical bridge between experimentally natural continuous-variable branch structures and the algorithmic language of discrete-variable quantum information.
+It identifies a broad tractable sector of non-Gaussian bosonic Hilbert space and provides an exact, cutoff-free route to characterize, compare, and engineer bosonic encodings whenever the relevant physics is captured by a finite Gaussian-branch manifold.

 \paragraph{Acknowledgements.} F.C. acknowledges funding by the European Union (EQC, 101149233).
+The authors thank Beatriz Polo, Mireia Egidio and Iris Julian for fruitful feedback.

 \onecolumngrid